mikefieldmay/react-from-scratch/readme.md

 - [ ] Add Storybook to document components
 - [ ] Add Cypress to support ui tests
 - [ ] Add prettier to run in pre-commit hook
+- [ ] Add SSR Rendering for application

+## Notes
+- 28/6/19 Added [brottli compression](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) in order to reduce vendor bundle size, but haven't worked out how to serve it with http-server.
+Will investigate further at a later date.

 ## Acknowledgements

 The basis for this app comes from the excellent Udemy course: [React The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/).